 Date and time | October 16, 2011 (Sun) 14:00-16:30 |

-You can see how the cypress-roofed roof, which is often seen in temples and shrines, is actually roofed at the roof replacement construction site of the National Treasure Onjo-ji Temple Silla Zen Shrine and the Important Cultural Property Onjo-ji Temple Daimon.
-I can do it.
-It is a masterpiece that the roof craftsman put out bamboo nails from his mouth all at once and roofs the cypress bark with a hammer with a rhythmic sound.
-Please take a closer look at how the beautiful curved beauty unique to cypress bark is created.
+You can see how cypress-roofed roofs, which are often seen in temples and shrines, are actually roofed at the site of the National Treasure Onjo-ji Temple Silla Zenshindo and the Important Cultural Property Onjo-ji Temple Daimon.
+It is a highlight that the roofing staff pulls bamboo nails out of their mouth all at once and roofs the cypress bark with a rhythmic sound "tonton" with a hammer.
+Please take a closer look at how beautiful curves unique to cypress bark roofs are created.

 Date and time | Saturday, October 22, 2011 13:30-15:00 | ||||||